Will-chartrand/WillC_Memex/docs/Sources/@bushvannevarWeMayThink1945.md

 ---
 ### Summary & Key Take Aways

 Predictions of future technology, as well as the introduction of the concept of the memex.
-Bush envisions a world where information is interconnected and easily accessible.
-Thought
+Bush envisions a world where information is interconnected and easily accessible - thoughts are linked together not by distance but by similarity and citation.

+He was pretty bang on with the camera bit

 ---